Male Breast Reduction

 Candidate for Male Breast Reduction

-Any man who has excess breast tissue and is bothered by this tissue is a candidate for male breast reduction surgery.
+Many men who are bothered by excess tissue may be candidates for male breast reduction.
 The procedure can be performed on men of all ages who are in good health, both physically and emotionally.
-The best candidates for male breast reduction surgery have firm, elastic skin that will reshape well to their body's new contours.
+The best candidates for male breast reduction surgery have firm, elastic skin that will reshape well to their body’s new contours.